Dynamic Ranking with the BTL Model: A Nearest Neighbor based Rank Centrality Method: Experiments

 \item Compute the prediction error $\norm{y_{ij}(t)-\frac{\Tilde{\pi}_j(t)}{\Tilde{\pi}_j(t)+\Tilde{\pi}_i(t)}}_2$. \end{itemize} We then compute the mean of these prediction errors for each value of $\delta$.

-\item Finally, we select $\delta^*$ which has the smallest mean prediction error, and take as our estimate of the strengths at the end of the season the associated vector $\est{\pi}$. \end{enumerate} An analogous LOOCV procedure is performed in the MLE approach \cite{bong2020nonparametric}.
+\item Finally, we select $\delta^*$ which has the smallest mean prediction error, and take as our estimate of the strengths at the end of the season the associated vector $\est{\pi}$. \end{enumerate} An analogous LOOCV procedure is performed in the MLE approach \citep{bong2020nonparametric} to tune the bandwidth parameter $h$.

 We then compare our estimated ranking with the ones obtained by the MLE method, the Borda Count method and also with the ELO ratings.
-The latter are reputed to be relevant estimations of the teams qualities and are also openly available \cite{paine2015}.
-Figure \ref{fig:tab_nfl} contains the estimation of the top $10$ teams by all these methods, for the seasons $2011$ to $2015$.
+The latter are reputed to be relevant estimations of the teams qualities and are also openly available \citep{paine2015}.
+Using the ELO ratings as ground truth, we assess the performance of the methods by comparing the estimated top 10 teams and by computing the correlation between the ELO rankings and the estimated ranks as well as correlations between the ELO ratings and the estimated strengths.

+\paragraph{Top 10 teams.} Figure \ref{fig:tab_nfl} contains the estimation of the top $10$ teams by all the methods, for the seasons $2011$ to $2015$.
 Considering the ELO ranks as the true ranks, one can observe that the DRC and MLE methods perform similarly, as a majority of the top $10$ teams are recovered for each season.
-The Borda Count does not perform as well as it did on synthetic data; We can observe that it recovers the same ranks for several teams.
+The Borda Count does not perform as well as it did on synthetic data; we can observe that it recovers the same ranks for several teams.
 This is explained by the fact that in this dataset, each team plays a small number of games, and thus the win rates take a finite (and small) number of values.
 However, it still recovers a large fraction of the top $10$ teams.

+\paragraph{Correlation with ELO rankings.} As all of the methods estimate the ranking of the teams, one can also compute the Kendall rank correlation\footnote{The Kendall rank correlation \citep{kendall} between two rankings $x,y \in \set{1,\dots,n}$ is defined as

+\begin{itemize} \item If $\tau = 1$, $x$ and $y$ are the same. \item If $\tau = -1$, $x$ and $y$ are reversed. \item If $\tau = 0$, the correlation between $x$ and $y$ is no better than the correlation between 2 random rankings. \end{itemize} } between the estimated rankings of each method with the ELO ranking (considered as the true ranks).
+The results, gathered in Table \ref{tab:corr_ranks_nfl}, show that the methods have similar performance.

+\paragraph{Correlation with ELO ratings.}The ELO ratings provide a vector of underlying ground truth strengths for each team.
+Then, as the DRC and MLE methods estimate the underlying strengths, one can also compute the correlation between the estimated strengths and the ELO ratings (all normalized such that their $\ell_1$ norm is 1).
+These results are gathered in Table 4 and show that the DRC performs much better than the MLE for all seasons.
+In particular, it shows that even if the ranks are not perfectly recovered, the estimated strengths by DRC are positively correlated with the ELO ratings.